YugabyteDB-Samples/hasura-ecommerce/RUN_LOCAL.md

 2. Start the application using YugabyteDB or PostgreSQL as a database:

-    For on-prem *PostgreSQL* deployment:
+If you already have a Postgres or YugabyteDB instance running locally, then:

+* Double check the following two variables in the `docker-compose-local.yaml` file:
+    ```yaml
+    HASURA_GRAPHQL_DATABASE_URL
+    PG_DATABASE_URL
+    ```
+* Start the app:
     ```bash
+    docker-compose -f docker-compose-local.yaml up
+    ```

+Alternatively, you can start the app with a database instance running alongside in the container:

+* For on-prem *PostgreSQL* deployment:
+    ```bash
     docker-compose -f docker-compose-postgres.yaml up
     ```

-    For on-prem *YugabyteDB* deployment:
+* For on-prem *YugabyteDB* deployment:
     ```bash
     docker-compose -f docker-compose-yugabyte.yaml up
     ```

 3. Navigate to the `hasura` directory:
     ```bash
     cd hasura